ADEBIYI Ezekiel, Professor

 - computational identification of functional modules in Plasmodium falciparum;

-- organisms inter-pathways analysis using the microarray data and
+- organisms inter-pathways analysis using the microarray data,

 Our works in progress were presented at the technical presentations of the 2012 World Malaria Day held at Covenant University: